Todays’ students expect a lot from their university or college, and so they should. The average cost of tuition and fees

 Live chat’s ability to allow your visitors and customers to reach you instantly cannot be stressed enough.
-However, it’s the proactive outreach abilities that live chat affords your business that make it truly powerful and makes it stand out as one of the key live chat benefits.
+However, it’s the proactive outreach abilities of live chat that make it truly powerful and makes it stand out as one of the key live chat benefits.

 Chat requests from agents can be sent either manually or automatically based on pre-defined rules.
 This type of proactive chat initiation can help visitors find the information they require faster and potentially convert more browsers into buyers.

 With email support, you have a record of the messages sent between you and your customers or others that make inquiries, and that provides a limited degree of accountability and the ability to review staff performance.

 With phone support, though, reviewing staff performance can be difficult unless you record all calls and have time to listen to at least some of the conversations.